gomesbrnn/solving-problems-csharp/README.md

-# Solving Problems with C# & JavaScript
+# Solving Problems with C#
-Solving problems from Beecrowd, LeetCode and HackerRank using Csharp and JavaScript language.
+Solving problems from Beecrowd, LeetCode and HackerRank using Csharp.

 ## Problems Solved